KJHS-Coding/Vagrant/README.md

 have a whole lot of cpu and memory to spare.

 ## Using Vagrant and this Repo
-To use this repository, simpy `cd` into one of the directories you are interested in and execute `vagrant up`.
+To use this repository, install Virtualbox and Vagrant, then simply clone and `cd` into one of the directories you are interested in and execute `vagrant up`.
 This will provision your box.
 That is, run the virtual operating system and any setup scripts that are included.
 It is very worthwhile to read through the install scripts to see how things are done.